hed-standard/hed-specification/docs/source/03_HED_formats.md

 HED (Hierarchical Event Descriptors) are nodes (tag terms) organized hierarchically under their respective root or **top nodes**.
 In HED versions >= 8.0.0 these top nodes are:
-*Event*, *Agent*, *Action*, *Item*, *Property*, and *Relation*.
+`Event`, `Agent`, `Action`, `Item`, `Property`, and `Relation`.

-The *Event* root tree terms indicate the general category of the event, such as whether it is a sensory event, an agent action, a data feature, or an event indicating experiment control or structure.
-The HED annotations describing each event may be assembled from a number of sources during processing.
+The `Event` subtree tags indicate the general event category, such as whether it is a sensory event, an agent action, a data feature, or an event indicating experiment control or structure.

+The HED annotations describing each event may be assembled from a number of sources during processing and the annotations associated with a single event marker may represent multiple events.

-Many analysis tools use the *Event* tags as a primary means of segregating, epoching, and processing the data.
+Many analysis tools use the `Event` tags as a primary means of segregating, epoching, and processing the data.
-Ideally, tags from the *Event* subtree should appear at the top level of the HED annotation describing an event to facilitate analysis.
+Ideally, tags from the `Event` subtree should appear at the top level of the HED annotation describing an event to facilitate analysis.

-The *Agent* root tree terms indicate types of agents (e.g., persons, animals, avatars) that take an active role or produce a specified effect.
-An *Agent* tag should be grouped with property tags that provide information about the agent, such as whether the agent is an experiment participant.
+The `Agent` subtree tags indicate the types of agents (e.g., persons, animals, avatars) that take an active role or produce a specified effect.
+An `Agent` tag should be grouped with property tags that provide information about the agent, such as whether the agent is an experiment participant.

-The *Action* root tree terms describe actions performed by agents.
+The `Action` subtree tags indicate actions performed by agents.
 Generally these are grouped in a triple *(A, (Action, B))* which is interpreted as *A* does *Action* on *B*.
 If the action does not have a target, it should be annotated *(A, (Action))*, meaning *A* does *Action*.

-The *Item* root tree terms describe things with (actual or virtual) physical existence such as objects, sounds, or language.
+The `Item` subtree tags represent things with (actual or virtual) physical existence such as objects, sounds, or language.

-Descriptive elements are organized in the *Property* rooted tree.
-These descriptive elements should always be grouped with the elements they describe using parentheses.
+Descriptive tags are organized in the `Property` subtree.
+These descriptive tags should always be grouped with the tags they describe using parentheses.

-Binary relations are in the *Relation* rooted tree.
-Like items from the *Action* sub-tree, these should be annotated using *(A, (Relation, B))*.
+Binary relations are in the `Relation` subtree.
+Like items from the `Action` subtree, these should be annotated using *(A, (Relation, B))*.

 ### 3.2.2 Tag syntax